klm1/kiln-local-backup/README.md

 Q: Scheduled backups don’t work.

-A: Make sure you are running the backup under THE SAME USER ACCOUNT you were using when you entered your password for KilnAuth.
+A: Make sure you are running the backup under **the same user account** you were using when you entered your password for KilnAuth.